The Basics: Overview

 How often do I need to take my baby for well-baby visits?

-Babies need to see the doctor or nurse 6 times during their first year.
+Babies need to see the doctor or nurse 6 times before their first birthday.
 Your baby is growing and changing quickly, so regular visits are important.

-The first well-baby visit is 2 to 3 days after coming home from the hospital, when the baby is about 2 to 5 days old.
-After that first visit, babies need to see the doctor or nurse when they are:
+The first well-baby visit is 2 to 3 days after coming home from the hospital, when the baby is about 3 to 5 days old.
+After that first visit, babies need to see the doctor or nurse when they’re:

 - 1 month old